Conventions and Grammar versions in Python

 If a string is written on multiple lines, you need to use a pair of 3 quotes (And not use \):

-The sharp character (#) not being in the string will begin with a comment line.
+The notation (#) not being in the string will begin with a comment line.

-All the characters behind it until the end of line are considered a part of the comment, and the Python interpreter will ignore them when running the program.
+All the characters behind it until the end of line are considered a part of the comment and interpreter of Python and they will be ignored when running the programme.

 Currently, the latest version of Python is 3.x, Python 3.x has some stricter rules of grammar compared to Python 2.x, most the Python current documents on Internet are using Grammar 2.x and it can confuse you because you have carried out according to the guide but still getting error report.